pretix/pretix-docs/docs/tutorial/continuous-operation/organizer-account.md

 !!!
 Warning
     It is your responsibility to ensure compliance with applicable legislation.
-    We are helping you by suggesting these settings.
+    We are trying to help you by suggesting these settings.
     But we cannot assume liability since we do not know the exact configuration of your pretix usage, the legal details in your specific jurisdiction, or the agreements you have with third parties such as payment or tracking providers.

 ## Activation